ecaoili24/holbertonschool-higher_level_programming/README.md

 ![Holberton Logo](https://i.ibb.co/nMtRXQR/Holberton.png)

 # Higher Level Programming in Python

 The following repository covers programs written in Python for the Higher Level Programming curriculum at Holberton School.

 ## What Sets Holberton Students Apart

+At Holberton, students learn by doing and we collaborate with one another to learn computer science concepts and programming.

 | Key Qualities | Why? |
 | --- | --- |